-And once you can recognize that your personal choices are both your personal responsibility and are shaped deeply by the systems you grew up in that taught you who and how to be, then you can tap into and can recognize that you do in fact have significant power in your own life, in your own mind, in your own body, which admittedly can feel scary when you've never tapped into or felt your own power.
+Once you can recognize that your personal choices are both your personal responsibility, and are shaped deeply by the systems you grew up in, that taught you who and how to be, then you can tap into and can recognize that you do in fact have significant power in your own life, in your own mind, in your own body.

-So it's no wonder we buffer against all of those feelings, and we go instead to regret and self-blame.
+Which, admittedly, can feel scary when you've never tapped into or felt your own power.
+So, it's no wonder we buffer against all of those feelings, and we go instead to regret and self-blame.
 Of course, you did, baby, of course you did.

-Furthermore, we beat ourselves up instead of realizing when we've been operating from our childhood survival skills, and co-dependent perfectionist and people-pleasing thoughts and habits are one hundred percent once brilliant childhood survival skills.
-Of course they are.
+Furthermore, we beat ourselves up instead of realizing when we've been operating from our childhood survival skills.
+And codependent, perfectionist, and people-pleasing thoughts and habits are 100%, once brilliant, childhood survival skills.
+Of course, they are.

-So if you made a decision, and you did a thing you maybe didn't want to do but you did it to keep someone else happy, perhaps you were doing that because you realized in childhood that people-pleasing was a brilliant way to feel safe, loved, worthy, cared about.
-And frankly, the fact that child you realized that and came up with this brilliant strategy, that is something to be celebrated, because it got you through.
+So, if you made a decision and you did a thing you maybe didn't want to do, but you did it to keep someone else happy, perhaps you were doing that because you realized in childhood that people-pleasing was a brilliant way to feel safe, loved, worthy, cared about.

+Frankly, the fact that child you realized that and came up with this brilliant strategy, that is something to be celebrated, because it got you through.
 It's not something to beat yourself up about.

-Now, I'm not saying to keep making your decisions from that place again.
-Right?
-I'm not saying it serves adult you now to act for those childhood scripts.
-You get to grow and change, it's what we talk about every week here on Feminist Wellness, it's what we do in Anchored each and every day, you get to learn who you want and need to be for you now so you can do it differently now.
+Now, I'm not saying to keep making your decisions from that place.
+I'm not saying it serves adult you now to act from those childhood scripts.
+You get to grow and change.
+It's what we talk about every week here on Feminist

+Wellness.
+It's what we do in Anchored each and every day.
+You get to learn who you want and need to be for you now, so you can do it differently now.

-But you didn't know how to do that then.
-Did you?
+But you didn't know how to do that then, did you?
 Did you even realize you were operating from survival skills?
-I sure didn't until I did.
-And listen, come on, of course I've beat myself up for being a human with amazing survival skills.
-Before I learned about somatics and how to be in touch with my inner children and the exiled parts of me, before I learned how to regulate my nervous system and repair it myself, I would get mad at myself for being anxious or worried.
+I sure didn't, until I did.
+Listen, come on, of course I beat myself up for being a human with amazing survival skills.

+Before I learned about somatics, and how to be in touch with my inner children and the exiled parts of me...
+Before I learned how to regulate my nervous system and repair it myself, I would get mad at myself for being anxious or worried.

-I would get mad at myself for having a nervous system response because I didn't know I was having a nervous system response.
-I would get mad at myself if I, I don't know, snapped at someone.
-And I would get mad at myself and I would regret doing it because I didn't know to give myself the context I have now.
+I would get mad at myself for having a nervous system response, because I didn't know I was having a nervous system response.
+I would get mad at myself if I snapped at someone.
+I would get mad at myself, and I would regret doing it, because I didn't know to give myself the context I have now.

-For example, my nervous system just got activated, perhaps even triggered, and I'm responding from that bodily somatic energy of sympathetic activation.
-I'm responding from fight-or-flight.
+For example, if my nervous system just got activated, perhaps even triggered, I'm responding from that bodily, somatic energy of sympathetic activation.
+I'm responding from fight or flight.
 I'm not a bad person who does regrettable things, I'm a human mammal filled up with cortisol.

-And I get to both give myself the grace, and I get to take responsibility for when I act outside of my integrity.
+I get to both give myself the grace, and I get to take responsibility for, when I act outside of my integrity.
 I get to apologize, and to do so earnestly, which isn't possible when I'm filled up with regret because all I'm thinking about is how terrible I am.